-- The teacher population of 71 teachers has declined by 27% over five years.
+- The teacher population of 71 teachers has stayed relatively flat over five years.

 |Galveston College||(TX) Community College Avg.|